 While most companies provide coverage through reimbursement, a budget-weary traveler may want to look for one of few companies that may make arrangements and pay for accommodations directly if you encounter an insurable event.

-In order to be eligible for travel delay benefits, you’ll need to be subjected to a delay that meets the minimum number of hours outlined in your travel insurance policy.
-This time frame varies between plans and providers, but is often somewhere in the 5-6 hour range.
-Any delay shorter than that may not be covered by your policy.
-If, however, your travel delay does meet the time frame specified by your travel insurance provider, you may be able to file a claim to reimburse you for related expenses such as food, lodging, and transportation.
+In order to be eligible for travel delay benefits, you’ll need to be subjected to a delay that meets the minimum number of hours outlined in your travel insurance plan.
+This time frame will vary between plans, but is often somewhere in the 3-6 hour range.
+Any delay that is less than the designated time frame will most likely not be eligible for reimbursement.
+Keep this in mind when scheduling flights to connecting flights, cruises and tours.
+Give yourself enough time to arrive and depart again.

 If your travel delay makes it so you miss the start of a cruise or package tour, the plan may have coverage to help you meet up with it.
 Before you purchase a plan and expect coverage, be aware of two things: